sivasanjeevs/GoatPSGHackathon_22PT32/README.md

 - Vertices: Locations with coordinates and attributes
 - Lanes: Connections between vertices
 - Charging stations: Special vertices marked with `is_charger: true`

-## Traffic Management

-The system implements the following traffic rules:
-- Only one robot can occupy a vertex at a time
-- Only one robot can traverse an edge at a time
-- Robots automatically wait when their path is blocked
-- Real-time path updates and collision avoidance

 ## Project Structure
 ```